 - Feminine products (sanitary napkins and tampons can double as medical supplies.
 See: 15 Not Useless Items to Stockpile

-While these items can get pretty bulky it’s recommended that you check out the trial/travel size section of your local Walmart or other discount store, and grab some of these items at a low price and stock up.
+While these items can get pretty bulky, check out the trial/travel size section of your local Walmart or other discount store, and grab some of these items at a low price and stock up.

-Duct tape used to be the go to item in your go bag to stitch up ripped clothing and gear, but aside from that, you can also add small and simple sewing kit.
 A sewing kit is necessary for not only repairing clothing, but also repairing gear that may become damaged.
-You can reinforce your patchwork with duct tape to insure the quality.
-If your tarp gets a tear in it, stitch it up quickly with your sewing kit.
+If your tarp gets a tear in it, repair it with duct tape or stitch it up quickly with your sewing kit.